freenode/web-7.0/content/kb/using/registration.md

     We do not recommend sharing your NickServ password with anyone else as this could compromise account security and make it harder for you to recover your account in the future.

-4. It's useful, but not required, to have an alternate nick grouped to your account.
-For example, if your primary nick is "YourNick":
+4. Under some circumstances, you may wish to use more than one nickname while still being logged in to your NickServ account.

+    To **group** the secondary nickname YourNick2 to the primary nickname YourNick:

         /nick YourNick2